zettajs/zettajs.github.io/projects/_posts/2014-09-22-Hello-World.md

 + Setup your own Zetta server in the cloud
   + We provided hello-zetta as a way to demonstrate linking.
 Check out http://github.com/zettajs/zetta-cloud-sample to deploy your own cloud server to heroku or similar service.
 + Add hardware
-  + Our next recipe will iterate on our hello world app to include hardware.
+  + Our next project will iterate on our hello world app to include hardware.
 Check it out!
 + Create your own mock devices
   + Check out how to write a driver **here**, and get started with your own mock devices.